What choosing the hardest and lowest paying job taught me?

 But during those hellish hours of the backbreaking job, I realized that unlike most of the people working there, I had all I needed, intellectually and physically, to be and to do anything I wanted.

-I also learned anger control and tolerance for the people who lacked knowledge or other experiences and, therefore had poorer perceptions of the world.
+I also learned anger control and tolerance for the people who lacked knowledge or other experiences and, therefore, had poorer perceptions of the world.

 I learned to respect money, no matter how this might sound, and today, I have broader respect for each penny my clients pay me.
 You never know how hard someone had to work to earn 1 dollar and 5 cents that any of us can easily consider a mere trifle.